Julia Magerl

-Julia Magerl (born 2 May 2003) is an Austrian footballer who plays as a defender for the Frauen-Bundesliga club RB Leipzig and the Austria national team.
+Julia Magerl (born 2 May 2003) is an Austrian professional footballer who plays as a defender for the Frauen-Bundesliga club SV Werder Bremen and the Austria national team.

 Early life

 Magerl is a native of Voitsberg, Austria.

 Club career

 Magerl started her career with Austrian side Sturm Graz, where she was regarded as one of the club's most important players.
+She made 71 appearances in the ÖFB Frauen Bundesliga, scoring 6 goals.

+Magere moved to Bundesliga club SV Werder Bremen in July 2026.

 International career

-In 2022, Magerl debuted for the Austria women's national football team against Romania, scoring on her debut.
+In 2022, Magerl debuted for the Austria national team against Romania, scoring on her debut.